Russian villages lose power after Ukraine drone strike

 Snagost is a small village about 10 kilometres (six miles) from the Ukrainian border.

-Ukraine does not typically claim responsibility for attacks on Russia's border regions.
+"The vast majority of these drones can be destroyed and neutralized," he said.

+Attacks on Russian territory, which were rare at the beginning of the offensive, have intensified in recent months.

-The attack comes four days after Ukrainian Prime Minister Denys Shmygal warned Russia had renewed attacks on Ukraine's own energy infrastructure, which suffered major outages last year.
+The attack comes four days after Ukrainian Prime Minister Denys Shmygal warned Russia had renewed attacks on Ukraine's own energy infrastructure, which suffered major outages last year after Russian attacks.